maxmarcon/live_select/README.md

 interface for features such as search.
 Its features include:

 * Single as well as multiple selection
-* Options to configure its behaviour, such as minimum number of entered characters that trigger an update or the maximum number of selectable options
+* Options to configure the behaviour, such as minimum number of entered characters that trigger an update or the maximum number of selectable options
 * Default styles for daisyUI and tailwindcss, which are fully customizable and can be even completely overriden if needed
 * Ability to fully customize the rendered HTML for dropdown entries and tags using slots.